Firstly a few words about design –

 We are now considering the design of the composite panel kit only – in fact each panel will have a unique design that makes it ideal for its purpose and at DIY Caravans every panel is made to order to your design.

-- Skin options
+- Gel Coat skin options

 We will now discuss each of these in turn.